Board Nominations for 2022 are officially closed!

 Currently, I am the Board President of The Holly Beach View Community Club.
 (Volunteer elected position) The group is comprised or 31 lot owners on Hood Canal.
 I have to juggle all of their needs along with managing the facility and the grounds.

-My day job as an account manager for a distribution company is another balancing act in herding a few hundred cats.
-And when it’s done right, it’s not a free for all, but a ballet.
+My day job as an account manager for an electronics and home automation distribution company is another balancing act in herding a few hundred cats.
+And when it’s done right, it can flow like a ballet.

 Do you have personal aspirations that could be enhanced by board service?